-''What I like about the courses and programme is that you get assignments and small research projects that help you get a grasp of research in Earth Science''
+''What I like is that you get assignments and small research projects that help you get a grasp of research in Earth Science''

 I followed Earth Science at the Vrije Universiteit, Amsterdam.
 To increase and broaden my knowledge of geoscientific topics and because it matched what I tend to find most interesting in geosciences, I chose the Master’s degree programme Earth, Structure and Dynamics.
 I like the fact that the Master’s programme offers opportunities to select your own path and decide what you want to do and achieve within Earth Science.